smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 - a 200-word reflection on your work

+## Submission process

+You'll submit your 60s video and associated files (as a single zip file) through Wattle by Monday 9pm every week (from weeks 2--9 inclusive).

+## Portfolio

+{:.info-box}

+Remember: the specification & submission instructions for your AV diary are in two parts---this information relates to the portfolio part (due in weeks 5 & 9 only).

-### Portfolio
+### Specification

-Even though you need to submit something every week, you won't receive a mark each week.
+Even though you submit something every week, you won't receive a mark each week.
 Instead, you'll be marked through two "portfolio" submissions:

 - a document (portfolio 1) at the end of week 5 which covers AV diary entries 2--5